placepython/django-vite/{{{ cookiecutter._frontend_dirname }}}/README.md

     [...]
 })
 ```
-Inspiration for setting up vite with docker can be found in the [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django).
+Inspiration for setting up the Node container for the vite server can be found in the [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django), particularly in the node and django Dockerfiles, as well as the local development docker-compose file.